Customize Consent Preferences

 The account and audit section consists of the accounting and auditing provisions concerning the keeping of accounting records, the preparation and distribution of annual financial statements, auditor’s, director’s reports, and auditors’ appointments and rights.
 New terms are introduced to facilitate SMEs to take advantage of accounting and reporting requirements, requiring public and massive companies to introduce an analytical business review in directors’ reports and improve auditors’ right to information.
 This section also includes new sanctions relating to the contents of auditor’s reports.

 In terms of Reporting Exemption, the new Companies Ordinance relaxes the criteria for companies to prepare simplified financial reports and directors’ reports (i.e. the “reporting exemption”).
-Private or guarantee companies (other than certain companies specifically excluded) that are qualified for the reporting exemption are exempted from certain specific requirements relating to the preparation of financial statements, directors’ and auditor’s reports.
+Private or guarantee companies (other than certain companies specifically excluded) that are qualified for the reporting exemption are exempted from certain specific requirements relating to the preparation of financial statements, directors’ and auditor’s reports, which in turn can simplify the process of filling profit tax return.
 The accounting standards applicable to companies falling within the reporting exemption are less complicated than the standards applicable to listed, public or other companies not qualified for simplified reporting.
 However, audit of the financial statements is still required for all companies, except dormant companies (section 447), under the new CO.

 Differences between Hong Kong Inland Revenue Ordinance and the Companies Ordinance